 In order to „soften the blow“, the Society of the Plastics Industry (SPI) established a classification system to help consumers distinguish and properly recycle the various types of plastic.
 The codes are printed on or molded into the plastic.
 But what do they mean?

-The codes don't really tell you whether a product is recyclable or not.
+The plastic recycling codes don't really tell you whether a product is recyclable or not.
 They only specify which plastic resins are used in the production process.
 Once you know that, however, you can determine which ones are safe for use and which ones you better avoid.

 In addition, plastic can only be downcycled into less valuable objects.
 This means, a water bottle cannot be made into a water bottle again but has to be recycled into a less valuable object like a carpet.
 For that reason, I will mention the word "downcycle" instead of "recycle" in the overview below.